aeimskei/basic-php-website/README.md

-Build Basic PHP Website with Team Treehouse
+Basic PHP Website
 ===========================================

 This project, build a simple website using the PHP programming language.
 The web site, a media library, will let you organize and display your Books, Movies and Music.
-Could easily use this project to create a website that lets you organize and display any type of item: Branch Locations, Products, Services, Events, even Courses like we have here on Treehouse.
+Could easily use this project to create a website that lets you organize and display any type of item: Branch Locations, Products, Services, Events, even Courses.

 Will learn:
 * Organizing and Displaying Inventory